skeenp/coparse/README.md

  * S55 420135E 5371420N
  * 55S E420135 N5371420

+Note the zone component of the coordinate contains the zone number of its hemisphere, not zone letter as is sometimes used.

+#### Notes

+The only charactors supported to seperate coordinate groups are semi colons, comma's and spaces.

+All methods use WGS 84

 ### Debug
 Specifying d=true, a debug output will be appended to the output object.